 - an endoscopy with biopsy which involves a doctor inserting a narrow instrument called a sigmoidoscope or colonoscope into your anus to see the lining of the anal canal.
-This may be done under a local or general anaesthetic so that a tissue sample (biopsy) can be taken at the same time.
+This may be done under a general anaesthetic so that a tissue sample (biopsy) can be taken.
 The biopsy will be sent to a laboratory for testing.

 Staging anal cancer

 Staging describes how far the cancer has spread.
 Knowing the stage helps doctors plan the best treatment for you.
 Anal cancer is staged using the TNM (Tumour Nodes Metastasis) system:

 Indicates how far the tumour has grown into the bowel wall and nearby areas.
 T1 is a smaller tumour; T4 is a larger tumour.

 Shows if the cancer has spread to other, distant parts of the body.
 M0 means cancer has not spread; M1 means cancer has spread.